MicrosoftDocs/memdocs/memdocs/intune/developer/app-sdk-android-phase4.md

 ### Implementing registration

 > [!CAUTION]
-> If your app does not integrate MSAL (strongly recommended), see [Default Enrollment] in the [Appendix] instead of continuing this section.
+> If your app doesn't integrate MSAL (strongly recommended), see [Default Enrollment] in the [Appendix] instead of continuing this section.

 Your app must make three code changes to successfully register an account: